cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 the JPEG2000 or JPEG-LS decoders on startup.
 Initialization takes even more CPU (and time) than loading so it is disabled by default.
 If you expect to display JPEG-LS or JPEG2000 images frequently, you might want to enable this flag.

+* taskConfiguration.decodeTask.usePDFJS - By default, the decode task uses the OpenJPEG based codec for decoding JPEG2000 images.
+Set this to true to use the PDF.JS codec.
+The PDF.js codec is faster than the OpenJPEG based codec but does not properly decode all images and is therefore not recommended.

 * taskConfiguration.sleepTask.sleepTime - This is a configuratio option for a custom web worker task, See "Custom Web Worker Tasks" section below.